 How to Make

-This easy weeknight recipe, is nearly fool-proof!
-The steps to making this quick dinner include:
+This easy weeknight recipe is nearly fool-proof!
+The steps to making this quick keto Tuscan shrimp include:

 Despite being technically a fruit, grape tomatoes are fairly low in carbs (about 3.4 net carbs per 100g) and can be eaten in a low-carb or keto diet unless you have a very strict daily carb target.